NoCompromises/laravel-project-standard/README_TEMPLATE.md

 For either change, you'll need to rebuild the images: (we don't have to stop or remove since node isn't running all the time)

-1. Rebuild the containers: `docker compose build --no-cache node` (Bypassing the cache isn't always necessary, but it's a safe default)
+1. Rebuild the containers: `docker build --no-cache -t my-project-node docker/node` (Bypassing the cache isn't always necessary, but it's a safe default)

 To verify the correct version is now running, you can run `docker/bin/npm -v`.